Acute intermittent porphyria: Treatment

-Society & Popular Culture
+Society and popular culture

 One of the many hypothesized diagnoses of the artist Vincent van Gogh is that he and his siblings, in particular his brother Theo, had AIP and syphilis.
-Another theorized case was King George III of the United Kingdom who even had a medallion struck to commemorate his "curing".
+Another theorized case was King George III of the United Kingdom, who even had a medallion struck to commemorate his "curing".
 His descendant Prince William of Gloucester was reliably diagnosed with variegate porphyria in 1968.
 It is probable that the philosopher Jean-Jacques Rousseau had porphyria.

 In Season 7, Episode 9 of Scrubs, JD and Turk solve a diagnosis that has been eluding Dr. Cox for five years by accidentally leaving his patient's urine sample in the sun.
 When the urine sample turns purple, due to exposure to UV light, they Google "purple pee" and get results for AIP.

-In Season 1, Episode 22 of House M.D, Dr. House examines his ex-girlfriend's husband after she begs House to treat him.
+In Season 1, Episode 22 of House, Dr. House examines his ex-girlfriend's husband after she begs House to treat him.
 He's diagnosed with brain symptoms that seem to fit encephalitis or Alzheimer's disease, but tests prove inconclusive.
 House eventually concludes AIP is likely and induces an attack to collect urine to prove the diagnosis.